AtomMaterialUI/material-theme-docs/docs/configuration/settings.md

 - *Colored Open Directories*![premium](/img/icons/premium.png): Colorize open directories with the accent color.
 - *Show What's New on each update*: Whether to display the [What's New](/docs/what-s-new) page on each update.
 - *Automatically reset Color Scheme*: Automatically reset the color scheme on theme activation (_only for bundled color schemes_).
+- *Show Wizard on Welcome Screen*: Add or remove the Wizard option in the Welcome Screen.

 ----